bregman-arie/devops-exercises/README.md

 ##### Flask

 <details>
 <summary>You wrote you have experience with Django/Flask.
-Can you describe what is Django/Flask and how you used it?
+Can you describe what is Django/Flask and how you have used it?
 Why Flask and not Djano? (or vice versa)</summary><br><b>
 </b></details>

 <details>